Do you dream of building a tiny house with your own hands?

 This class is designed to be accessible to building enthusiasts of all skill levels.
 For those who have never used tools before, we dedicate a day and a half to getting them up to speed.
 However, during that time they miss content that other students get to take part in.
 It’s also important to consider that having a basic understanding of tools will help you understand concepts in a different way throughout class.
 You will get more out of the class if you come with some very basic skills, such as using hand and power tools, and measuring boards.

-I am considering taking Wild Abundance’s basic and advanced carpentry classes as well as the Tiny House Workshop.
+I am considering taking Wild Abundance’s basic and advanced carpentry classes as well as the Tiny House Building Workshop.
 Do I need all of these classes?
 What’s the best order to take them in?

 The tiny house workshop is a stand-alone class that’s appropriate for a variety of skill levels.
 That being said, we offer several different building and carpentry classes, and they fit together beautifully.
 This class is open to everyone, even if you have little or no experience with carpentry; however, if you’re a beginner and you’re able to come for more than one class, you can start with one of our basic classes (women’s basic carpentry or all-genders basic carpentry) to set a strong foundation ahead of time.

-Along with basic carpentry and tiny house building, we also offer advanced women’s carpentry and all-genders advanced carpentry.
+Along with basic carpentry and tiny house building, we also offer advanced women’s carpentry.
 If you’re really wanting to dive in deeply, you can start with a basics class, then take the advanced class, then take the tiny house class.
 If you’re planning to take the advanced carpentry class, we recommend that you take it before the tiny house class, and not after.
 The more classes you attend, the more comfortable you’ll get with the material, and the more it will stick in your muscle memory.

 Will we learn about building codes and regulations?